CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

-# 🛡️Mobile Cybersecurity Enterprise-Grade Purple Team capabilities on constrained Android hardware
+# 🛡️ Mobile Cybersecurity: Independent Purple Team Lab Environments on Constrained Android Hardware
-(Samsung Note 20 Ultra 5g Exynos990 + Termux App + Chrome Browser +Google Cloud Shell +Azure +Aws +Github)
+(Samsung Note 20 Ultra 5G Exynos 990 + Termux App + Chrome Browser + Google Cloud Shell + Azure + AWS + GitHub)

 This is a live, operational security workbench built and run entirely on a Samsung Galaxy Note 20 Ultra.
 No shortcuts.
-Built by a Navy veteran and Cybersecurity Innovation Fellow to prove enterprise-grade Purple Team operations are a function of discipline, not hardware.
+Built by a Navy veteran and Cybersecurity Innovation Fellow to prove enterprise-inspired Purple Team workflows are a function of discipline, not hardware.

 **Core Strengths**
 - Purple Team operations and defensive automation